-- 1. Diagnostic classification methods that assign primary and secondary chronic co-morbid conditions, - Predictive models that rely on administrative data to identify those members at high risk for over-utilization of behavioral health and physical health services, adverse events, and higher costs. - 3.
-Incorporation of health risk assessments into predictive modeling in order to tier members into categories of need to design appropriate levels of clinical intervention, especially for those members with the most potential for improved health-related outcomes and more cost-effective treatment, - 4.
-Criteria for identifying the top tier of high need/high cost members for enrollment into the Care Management Program, and - 5.
+- 1. Diagnostic classification methods that assign primary and secondary chronic co-morbid conditions, - Predictive models that rely on administrative data to identify those members at a high risk for over utilization of behavioral health and physical health services, adverse events, and high costs,

+- Incorporation of health risk assessment into predictive modeling in order to tier members into categories of need to design appropriate levels of clinical intervention, especially for those members with the most potential for improved health-related outcome and more cost effective treatment, - 4.
+Criteria for identifying the top tier of high cost, high need members for enrollment into the Care Management Program, and - 5.
 Criteria for disenrolling members from the Care Management Program.

-The Contractor shall assign and monitor Care Management caseloads consistent with a member's acuity and complexity of need for Care Management.
+The Contractor shall assign and monitor Care Management caseloads based upon national standards and consistent with a member's acuity and complexity of need for Care Management.
 The Contractor shall allocate Care Management resources to members consistent with acuity, and evidence-based outcome expectations.
-Provide technical assistance to Care Managers including case review, continuous education, training and supervision.
-The Contractor shall communicate Care Management activities with the Contractor's Medical Management, Quality Management and Provider Network departments.
+Provide technical assistance to Care Managers including case review, continuous education, training, and supervision.
+The Contractor shall communicate Care Management activities with the Contractor's Medical Management, Quality Management, and Provider Network departments.